el634dev/swift-lab1/README.md

 # Lab 1 -  Variables, Types, Functions

-This Swift playground contains a series of problems to get you more familiar with Variables, Types, and Functions in Swift.
+This Swift playground contains a series of problems to get me more familiar with Variables, Types, and Functions in Swift.

 ## Video Walk through - Not by me